The Hard Truths About Water

 We offer multiple types and sizes of water softeners and conditioners.
 Let’s explore the options:

-- The Pentair Water Softener Alternative conditions your home water, and it’s available in multiple sizes depending on the number of bathrooms you have in your home.
+- The Pelican Salt-Free Water Softener Alternative conditions your home water, and it’s available in multiple sizes depending on the number of bathrooms you have in your home.
 This salt-free water softener alternative is only intended to treat water hardness and does not filter out other contaminants.
-Certified at 99.6% for scale prevention, the Pentair Water Solutions water softener alternative requires minimal maintenance and includes an industry-leading lifetime warranty.
+Certified at 99.6% for scale prevention, the Pentair Water Solutions water softener alternative requires minimal maintenance.

-- Pentair Whole Home Salt Water Softeners As water passes through the mineral tank, the positively charged calcium and magnesium ions are lost to negatively-charged plastic beads.
+- Water Softeners - As water passes through the mineral tank, the positively charged calcium and magnesium ions are lost to negatively-charged plastic beads.
 The brine tank holds a solution of water and salt that flushes the mineral tank and replaces the calcium and magnesium ions with sodium.
 Recharging cycles are controlled by the meter on the top of the tank (normally once every 7 days).
-All systems come standard with high capacity resin tanks, and a limited lifetime warranty on the electronic head.
+All systems come standard with high capacity resin tanks.

-- Carbon Filter and Water Softener Alternative Combination System equip your home with hard water conditioning capabilities while also effectively reducing bacteria and common contaminants with carbon and sediment filters.
+- Water Filter and Pelican Water Softener Alternative Combo System equip your home with hard water conditioning capabilities while also effectively reducing bacteria and common contaminants with carbon and sediment filters.
 Free shipping comes standard on our most comprehensive family of products that deliver trusted, proven drinking water.

 What Size Water Softener Do I Need?